-Investec Bank (Australia) Limited, (IBAL or Bank) is a wholly-owned subsidiary of the Investec Group, incorporated and domiciled in Australia.
-Its ultimate parent is Investec plc, the UK entity listed on the London Stock Exchange and included in the FTSE 100.
+Investec Bank (Australia) Limited, (IBAL, Investec Australia or the Bank) is a wholly-owned subsidiary of the Investec Group, incorporated and domiciled in Australia.
+Its ultimate parent is Investec plc, the UK entity listed on the London Stock Exchange.

 Established in Australia in 1997, Investec Australia has grown through a combination of organic growth and strategic acquisitions.
 In 2001 it acquired Wentworth Associates, one of Australia's leading corporate finance boutiques.
 This acquisition provided a platform to expand activities into the investment banking arena in Australia.
 The Group obtained a banking license in 2002 to become a fully registered Australian bank.